-What better way to warm up this winter than with a dram of Ballantine’s?
+What better way to warm up than with a dram of Ballantine’s?

-This particular bottling is a celebration of Winter warmth and a new release from the brand.
+This particular bottling is a celebration of warming spices and a new release from the brand.

 Ballantine’s have been around since 1827, when they were founded by Geogre Ballantine.
 Like many Whisky brands, he started selling his blends out of his grocery store in Edinburgh.